apollo

 • Soothing an irritated throat: Siades Syrup helps to soothe the throat and reduce the urge to cough, allowing for better sleep during nighttime cough episodes.

-• Cough suppressant: Siades Syrup is involved in easing symptoms of dry, non-productive coughs caused by colds or environmental irritants like smoke, dust, or pollutants.
+• Cough suppressant: Siades Syrup helps ease symptoms of dry, non-productive coughs caused by colds or environmental irritants like smoke, dust, or pollutants.

 • Antihistamine benefits: Siades Syrup acts as an antihistamine to alleviate coughing due to upper respiratory tract allergies.